thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 - Making a request to start the pizza order to the Storefront service.
 - Invoking the Kitchen service to cook the pizza.
-- Validate the pizza quality after it is cooked.
+- Validating the pizza quality after it is cooked.
 - Invoking the Delivery service to deliver the pizza.

 Each task will be a separate activity.
-These activities will be executed serially, but they could be executed in parallel or some combination of both.
+These activities will be executed in sequence since the order is imporant.
+Other [workflow patterns](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-patterns/) can be used with Dapr Workflow, where activities are executed in parallel, or activities are called in a loop, but these are not relevant for this challenge.

 ### Create the Cooking Activity